xccdev/cobaltcash/doc/README.md

 ### OSX

-Drag CobaltCash-Qt to your applications folder, and then run CobaltCash-Qt.
+Drag BitcoinGreen-Qt to your applications folder, and then run BitcoinGreen-Qt.

 ### Need Help?